Summer Village of Waiparous Contact Information

 Community Building Project

-We are getting everything in place to start construction on the new storage building in June.
+The construction fence is up and things have started on the construction of the new storage building!!
 Once the new building is completed work will start on the renovations to the existing building.
+It is anticipated to be complete by mid December.

 Waiparous Community Association